Updated February 5, 2026

 User onboarding is a key part of app design.

-Furthermore, users download apps so that they can enjoy themselves.
-An onboarding experience should prime users for the fun they’re about to have by matching an app’s tone.
+Furthermore, an onboarding experience should prime users for the fun they’re about to have by matching an app’s tone.

 Finally, users are concerned about the information and permissions they give apps.
 They want to know why they’re sharing information, and they want that information to be secure.